godcandidate/prometheus_and_terraform_labs/prometheus_lab/README.md

-# Monitoring Stack with Prometheus, Grafana, and Node Exporter
+# Monitoring A Server with Prometheus, Grafana, and Node Exporter

 This repository provides a simple monitoring stack using **Prometheus**, **Grafana**, and **Node Exporter**.
 It allows you to monitor system metrics and visualize them using Grafana dashboards.